-\gaia has been collecting photometric, astrometric and spectroscopic measurements of nearly 2 billion objects from all over the sky since 2014.
+\gaia has been collecting photometric, astrometric, and spectroscopic measurements of nearly 2 billion objects from all over the sky since 2014.
 The study and classification of objects with photometric time-series until 2017 is one of the main results of \gdr{3} \citep{DR3-DPACP-185}.
-In this work, we report on the systematic search for microlensing events exhibiting as brightening episodes in the photometric time-series data from \gaia from years 2014-2017.
-We perform the statistical study of the collection, present its main properties and potential application for Galactic studies as well as investigations of individual lensing objects.
-The uniqueness of \gaia microlensing catalogue is twofold.
-Firstly, for the first time the entire sky has been homogeneously monitored for microlensing events.
-Secondly, \gaia collected time-series of simultaneous three-band photometry for the events as well as astrometric and spectroscopic measurements, which will become fully available in the next \gaia Data Releases, leading to full solutions of microlensing events reported here.
+In this work, we report the findings of a systematic search for microlensing events in the form of brightening episodes in the photometric time-series data from \gaia from years 2014-2017.
+We perform a statistical study of the collection, present its main properties and potential application for Galactic studies, and report findings from our investigations of individual lensing objects.
+The uniqueness of the \gaia microlensing catalogue is twofold.
+Firstly, for the first time, the entire sky has been homogeneously monitored for microlensing events.
+Secondly, \gaia has collected time-series of simultaneous three-band photometry for the events as well as astrometric and spectroscopic measurements, which will become fully available in the next \gaia data releases, leading to full solutions for the microlensing events reported here.

-The paper is organized as follows.
-In Section \ref{sec:micro} we introduce the microlensing models, then in Section \ref{sec:data} we describe the \gaia data and its pre-processing.
+The paper is organised as follows.
+In Section \ref{sec:micro} we introduce the microlensing models, and in Section \ref{sec:data} we describe the \gaia data and its pre-processing.
 Section \ref{sec:method} presents the methods used in order to build the catalogue.
-The overview of the results and the properties of the catalogue are presented in Section \ref{sec:results} while the validation of the sample and discussion on individual cases takes place in Section \ref{sec:discussion}.
+An overview of the results and the properties of the catalogue are presented in Section \ref{sec:results}, while the validation of the sample and a discussion on individual cases are presented in Section \ref{sec:discussion}.

-The time-series data used in the paper as well as the parameters of the events are available in the online \gaia archive at http://gea.esac.esa.int/archive/ containing the table {\verb vari_microlensing } with its fields described in the Appendix \ref{app:fields}.
-The detailed \gdr{3} documentation and catalogue data model is available at http://gea.esac.esa.int/archive/documentation/.
+The time-series data used in the paper as well as the parameters of the events are available in the online \gaia archive at http://gea.esac.esa.int/archive/ which contains the table {\verb vari_microlensing } with its fields described in Appendix \ref{app:fields}.
+The detailed \gdr{3} documentation and catalogue data model are available at http://gea.esac.esa.int/archive/documentation/.